 I could be wrong, but I can remember only once in my childhood, saying, "Mu-um, I'm bored."
 My mother's solution, while I can't remember it exactly, had something to do with tasks that did not appeal.
 At all.
-Room cleaning comes to mind.
+Like cleaning my room.
 So I found something fun to do on my own.
 Problem solved.
 And more importantly, lesson learned.

 And that started me thinking about the stuff we got up to.
 Building "camps" in the woods, riding our bikes, acting out stories that involved whatever favourite television show we were watching that year.
 Bonanza was big for a while.
 I distinctly remember trotting around the yard making clicking sounds with my tongue to imitate horses hooves, and pulling up on invisible reins, to toss imaginary lassos around cattle... or bad guys.
 Riding and wrangling was supplanted only by our craze for being spies like in Get Smart.
 I always wanted to play Agent 99.
 I recall using a hand mirror from my homemade "spy kit" to see around the corners of buildings, checking for enemy agents.
 Then there was always reading.
 Or drawing.
 And planning parades.
 This was my brilliant idea.
 That's because my older sister had a twirling baton, and if we had a parade I'd be majorette.
 I remember we assembled all of our doll carriages, dolls dressed to the nines, ourselves in whatever fancy hats and gloves we could scrounge and we marched up and down the road in a line with me and my baton leading.
 Gad.
 I must have been bossy back then.